 In cases where a root canal is not sufficient to restore the tooth, dental implants can be considered an alternative.
 Dental implants offer a durable, fixed solution for missing teeth and can effectively restore both function and aesthetics.

-To schedule an appointment with us at Brightworks Dentistry, located at 1858 Independence Square Suite A, Dunwoody, GA 30338, please call (770) 458-3600 for bookings and consultations.
-Please visit our website to learn more about the various services we provide.
+To schedule an root canal treatment appointment with us at Brightworks Dentistry, located at 1858 Independence Square Suite A, Dunwoody, GA 30338, please call (770) 458-3600 for bookings and consultations.
+Please visit us to learn more about the various services we provide.